aburtsev/codelab.ai/.github/ISSUE_TEMPLATE/1-bug.md

 ---
 name: '🐞 Bug Report'
 about: Report Current Behavior that is believed to be unintentional or unexpected.
-labels: 'type: bug'
+labels: 'bug'
-projects: 'Dev'
+projects: 'Dev, dev'
 ---

 <!-- Please do your best to fill out all of the sections below! -->